truongductri01/PlansApp/README.md

 1. Ask a friend for his or her **id code**
 2. Enter the code into the **input field** and **submit**
+> You can put my code for testing the function: zgXe8MGFAdR80GaXdmuwS7lR8q12
 3. Then click on Tab **Search Friends** and you can see a list of friend where you can click on each of them to review their tasks
 4. Only friends added by this method can see your tasks